Blue Point (horse): 2017: three-year-old season

 Blue Point began his second campaign in the Pavilion Stakes over six furlongs at Ascot Racecourse on 3 May and started the 13/8 favourite in a ten-runner field which included Harry Angel, Mokarris, Yalta (Molecomb Stakes) and Sir Dancealot (Rockingham Stakes).
 After racing in third place he took the lead approaching the final furlong and kept on well to win by one and a half lengths from Harry Angel in a track record time of 1:11.05.
 Charlie Appleby said "I'm not going to start changing my opinion of him – he's the quickest horse in the yard and always has been.
 The horse has wintered well.
 A couple of people have said he's not the biggest, but for me he's got a great chest on him and plenty of strength".
-In the Commonwealth Cup over the same course and distance on 23 June he was always and contention and before challenging for the lead in the last quarter mile and finishing third, beaten three quarters of a length and half a length by Caravaggio and Harry Angel.
+In the Commonwealth Cup over the same course and distance on 23 June he was always in contention before challenging for the lead in the last quarter mile and finishing third, beaten three quarters of a length and half a length by Caravaggio and Harry Angel.

 After a break of two and a half month the colt returned on 9 September in the 32Red Sprint Cup on heavy ground at Haydock Park.
 Ridden by James Doyle, he raced in second place for most of the way but was outpaced in the closing stages and came home fourth behind Harry Angel, Tasleet and The Tin Man.
 For his final start of the season, Blue Point was dropped back in class for the Group 3 Bengough Stakes at Ascot in October and went off the even money favourite.
 He led from the start and opened up a three length advantage approaching the final furlong but then came under pressure before holding on to win by half a length from the four-year-old gelding Projection.
 William Buick, who was returning to the saddle after a serious back injury, said "It's fantastic and I have to thank a lot of people.
 First of all, Sheikh Mohammed who has been very supportive all along and this horse is not a bad ride to come back on, so my thanks to Charlie and all the team at home".

 In the 2017 World's Best Racehorse Rankings, Blue Point was rated the 183rd-best horse in the world with a rating of 116.